Telapantela/SEO-Mission-Control/src/content/blog/01-core-web-vitals/index.md

 ---
-title: "How To Optimize Core Web Vitals For Google’s 2025 Algorithm: A Step-by-Step Guide"
+title: "How to Optimize Core Web Vitals for Google’s Ranking Algorithm: A Step-by-Step Guide for 2025"
-summary: "This guide provides actionable strategies to optimize your website’s Core Web Vitals (LCP, INP, and CLS).
-Learn to improve loading speed, interactivity, and stability using AI tools, mobile-first indexing, and 5G considerations.
-With case studies, troubleshooting tips, and advanced techniques, this step-by-step guide helps enhance SEO, user experience, and conversions in 2025."
+summary: "Master Core Web Vitals optimization with proven strategies for LCP, INP, and CLS.
+Boost SEO and user experience using advanced techniques, backed by real-world data and actionable insights.
+Learn how to future-proof your website for 2025 and beyond."
-date: "Feb 09 2025"
+date: "Feb 09, 2025"
 draft: false
 tags:
   - Core Web Vitals